ICN Client Architecture: Passport, Keyring, Position, Receipt

 # Org apps (UI only, state from org)

-- name: food-coop-wallet
+- name: food-coop-client

 namespace: /food-coop/ # Read from synced state